cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<Aside type="note">}}

 None of the options for this command are required.
-Also, many can be set in your `wrangler.toml` file.
+Many of these options can be set in your `wrangler.toml` file.
 Refer to the [`wrangler.toml` configuration](/workers/wrangler/configuration) documentation for more information.

 {{</Aside>}}